jamesheald/COIN/README.md

 ### Plotting internal representations

 To plot specific internal representations of the COIN model, indicate which variables you want to plot using the properties.
-For example, to plot the distribution of the state of each context and the predicted probabilities set
+For example, to plot the distribution of the state of each context and the predicted probabilities, set the following properties:
 ```
 obj.xPredPlot = true; % I want to plot the state | context
 obj.gridX = linspace(-1.5,1.5,500); % points to evaluate state | context at